 Fixed Base Operators, Aircraft Charter Operators, and Aircraft Management Companies

-We have decades of experience representing fixed base operators, Part 135 charter operators, and other aviation service providers in all general business legal issues and in maintaining compliance with FAA, DOT, and other regulations and other legal matters unique to aviation.
+We have decades of experience representing a major fixed base operator and other aviation service providers in all general business legal issues and in maintaining compliance with FAA, DOT, and other regulations and other legal matters unique to aviation.
 We also assist service providers in collecting unpaid amounts from aircraft owners, whether through the filing of aircraft liens or litigation.

 FAA and Cape Town Compliance